 With India contributing 20% of the world's workforce and growing, the country is creating a semiconductor workforce of 85,000 technicians, engineers and professionals.

-Recently, India has taken several proactive measures to boost the semiconductor industry, with the government providing 50% financial support for setting up semiconductor manufacturing facilities and state governments also being involved in this effort.
-Thanks to these policies, India has attracted investments worth over INR 1.5 trillion in a very short period of time and many more projects are under implementation.
+India has recently taken several initiatives to boost the semiconductor industry, with the government providing 50% financial support for setting up semiconductor manufacturing facilities and state governments also being involved in the effort.
+Thanks to these policies, India has attracted investments worth over INR 1.5 trillion in a very short period of time and many more projects are underway.

 “Our dream is that every electronic device in the world has a chip made in India,” Mr. Modi reaffirmed India’s ambition to become a semiconductor powerhouse.
-Previously, Prime Minister Modi shared on social network X that India is aiming to “become the hub” of the global semiconductor industry.
+Previously, Prime Minister Modi shared on social network X that India is aiming to “become the center” of the global semiconductor industry.

 International projects